Documentation · Reference

 - PMH: BiPAP or home oxygen, compliance and technique, recent sick contact, etc.

-- occupation, smoking and environmental
+- occupation, smoking & environmental

 - similar admissions/ICU admissions